martinfelis/godot_synced_animation_graph/doc/design.md

 # AnimationGraph

+## Animation and Animation Data

+For Godot an Animation has multiple tracks where each Track is of a specific type such as "Position", "Rotation", " Method Call", "Audio Playback", etc. Each Track is associated with a node path on which the value of a sampled Track acts.

+Animation Data represents a sampled animation for a given time.
+For each track in an animation it contains the sampled values, e.g. a Vector3 for a position, a Quaternion for a rotation, a function name and its parameters, etc.

 ## Blend Trees

-A Blend Tree is a directed acyclic graph.
+A Blend Tree is a directed acyclic graph consisting of nodes with sockets and connections.
+Input sockets are on the left side of a node and output sockets on the right.
 Nodes produce or process "AnimationData" and the connections transport " AnimationData".

-"AnimationData" here is anything that can be sampled in an Animation.
+Connections can be represented as spaghetti lines from a socket of node A to a socket of node B. The graph is acyclic meaning there must not be a loop (e.g. output of node A influences an input socket of node A).
+Such a connection is invalid.

 ### Example: